Michael Kors agrees to buy Versace (KORS)

 Michael Kors has agreed to buy the Italian designer Versace in a deal that has an enterprise value of 1.83 billion euros ($2.12 billion).

-Michael Kors has agreed to buy the Italian designer Versace in a deal that has an enterprise value of 1.83 billion euros ($2.12 billion).
+Michael Kors has agreed to buy the Italian fashion house Versace in a deal that has an enterprise value of 1.83 billion euros ($2.12 billion).
 The global fashion luxury group also announced it will change its name to Capri Holdings.

 "We are excited to have Versace as part of our family of luxury brands, and we are committed to investing in its growth," Michael Kors Chairman and CEO John Idol said in the press release.